You are in [Events] [1643-51 Civil War]

 Reduced to its simplest terms, the Civil War was a struggle for political power and authority between the King (Charles I) and his supporters on the one hand, and an opposition group which was dominant in Parliament on the other.
 The confrontation was considerably heightened by marked differences in religious views of the two parties involved, with the high church Anglicanism of many Royalists set against the dissenting Puritanism of a large number of Parliamentarians.

-The first major battle was at Edgehill near Banbury on 23 Oct 1642.
+The first major battle was at Edgehill near Banbury, Warwickshire on 23 Oct 1642.

 How did it affect people around Hungerford?

-Men and women of at all levels of society, sometimes even within the same family, took different sides on issues of principle, and many fought for them to the death.
-Because of the close proximity to Newbury, where two major battles were fought, the townspeople of Hungerford inevitably became involved, most especially in the lead-up to the 1st Battle of Newbury in September 1643.
+Men and women at all levels of society, sometimes even within the same family, took different sides on issues of principle, and many fought for them to the death.

-The adjacent market town of Newbury was of strategic importance because of its position between London and the west, and between Oxford and the south.
+Marlborough had been strong supporters of Parliament, but Royalist troops took the town by force in December 1642.
+Newbury was, of course, the site of two major battles (in September 1643 and October 1644).
+It was of strategic importance because of its position between London and the west, and between Oxford and the south.
 Indeed, the King considered Donnington Castle to be of key strategic importance at this crossroads.

 The Pophams at Littlecote House were strong supporters of Parliament.
 One of the finest collections of Parliamentary armour was displayed in the Great Hall until the 1990s.